Aspose/Aspose-API-Reference-Examples/english/words/net/programming-with-htmlfixedsaveoptions/_index.md

 title: Programming With Htmlfixedsaveoptions
 linktitle: Programming With Htmlfixedsaveoptions
 second_title: Aspose.Words for .NET API Reference
-description: Examples contain use font from target machine and write all css rules in single file
+description: Tutorials contain use font from target machine and write all css rules in single file
 type: docs
 weight: 1610
 url: /words/net/programming-with-htmlfixedsaveoptions/
 ---
-Examples contain use font from target machine and write all css rules in single file
+Tutorials contain use font from target machine and write all css rules in single file

 ## Use Font From Target Machine